csiro-hydroinformatics/streamflow-forecasting-tools-onboard/README.md

 # Onboarding guide for streamflow forecasting software tools

 This repository is a public entry point for people interested in a suite of hydrologic ensemble forecasting modelling tools previously referred to as `SWIFT2`.
-While featuring unique features ensemble streamflow forecasting, they can be used for other semi-distributed hydrologic modelling.
+While featuring unique features for ensemble streamflow forecasting, they can be used for other semi-distributed hydrologic modelling.

 ![Ensemble forecasting simulation](./img/ens_streamflow_forecast.png "Ensemble forecasting simulation")